-With 92% turnout, Falkland Islanders voted an overwhelming "yes" to the question: "Do you wish the Falkland Islands to retain their current political status as an Overseas Territory of the United Kingdom?" on March 9, 2013 referendum.
+With 92% turnout, Falkland Islanders voted an overwhelming "yes" to the question: "Do you wish the Falkland Islands to retain their current political status as an Overseas Territory of the United Kingdom?"
+That referendum was held on March 9,2013.
 Argentina still claims sovereignty over the islands.

 See also Encyclopedia: Falkland Islands.

 Fact Monster/Information Please® Database, © 2014 Pearson Education, Inc. All rights reserved.